MominObaid/GymLog/README.md

 •Persistent Storage: All workout data is saved locally on the device using a Room database, so your data is safe even when the app is closed.

+•Sort: User can sort workout by chiping on this week's workout, so that only that week's workout will be listed.